IgorSprovieri/wallet-app-api/readme.md

 This is a finances API created using Node, Express and Postgres.
 The main goal is create an aplication that controls user finances.

 - Create, Get, Edit and Delete users
-- Get Categories
+- Create, Get, Edit and Delete Categories
-- Create, Get and Delete finances
+- Create, Get, Edit and Delete finances

 ## Documentation